 The agricultural juggernaut in California has produced increasingly more millions of strawberries every year for the past 40 years, creating consumer demand for this delectable fruit.
 American consumers are now accustomed to consuming more fresh strawberries than ever, and lucky you, you can grow them right outside your doorstep!

 There are three main types of strawberries (June bearing, day neutral and ever bearing) and hundreds of varieties of each of the types.
-June-bearing strawberries (aka short-day strawberries) are the most commonly used varieties for commercial growers.
+June-bearing strawberries (also called short-day strawberries) are the most commonly used varieties for commercial growers.
 These plants are generally planted in the fall and then produce their best crop of fruit the following year.
 Day-neutral types are usually planted in the spring and produce fruit the first year.
 Ever-bearing varieties are planted at various times and produces two smaller crops, one in late-June and the second in late-August.

 Many new strawberry varieties are introduced every season.
 Strawberries hybridize easily, and farmers have been busy for the last century breeding tolerance to various natural elements—earliness or lateness, color, flavor retention and storage capacity.